ZP2K/geoball/README.md

 # Geoball
-Basic dodgeball game using NodeJS for Bluemix.
+Dodgeball game using NodeJS for Bluemix.

 # Info